 Soon to follow is another $5 billion to increase the number of Section 8 Housing Choice Vouchers allocated to public housing agencies across the nation, with the explicit objective of reducing homeless.
 With that influx of resources for affordable housing—unprecedented since the 1970s—we can start to win the war against homelessness.
 We can begin to house the half million Americans found homeless on a single night and the more than three times that many who experience homelessness at some time during a year.
 That will only happen if the federal government and communities base their policies and programs on the evidence built up over decades.
-Much of that evidence is summarized in the book Marybeth Shinn and I published last year, In the Midst of Plenty: Homelessness and What to Do About It.
+Much of that evidence is summarized in the book CESH experts Marybeth Shinn and Jill Khadduri published in 2020, In the Midst of Plenty: Homelessness and What to Do About It.
 The evidence tells us that:

 - People who experience homelessness are deeply poor, but only a small share of families and individuals living in deep poverty become homeless.

 - The most effective policies to reduce homelessness focus on people currently experiencing it or are at immediate risk of doing so.
 Policies that try to prevent homelessness among the broader group of people with poverty-level incomes are not as effective, because predicting who will fall into homelessness is difficult.
 While a few communities have developed tools to make such predictions, they have been only moderately successful.